dereuromark/cakephp-comments/README.md

 Comments plugin for CakePHP applications.

-NOte: THIS IS A **WIP** PLUGIN - Please help finish it.
-It aims to resurrect e.g. https://github.com/CakeDC/comments/

 This branch is for use with **CakePHP 5.0+**.
 For details see [version map](https://github.com/dereuromark/cakephp-comments/wiki#cakephp-version-map).

 ## Features